marciclabas/procrustes/README.md

-# procrustes
+# The Bed of Procrustes

-Random quotes from "The Bed of Procrustes", by Nassim Taleb
+Random quotes from "The Bed of Procrustes", by Nassim Taleb.